ros2/rcutils/QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

-`rcutils` has a [feature list](TODO) and each item in the list links to the corresponding feature documentation.
-There is documentation for all of the features, and new features require documentation before being added.
+`rcutils` does not have a documented feature list.
+Soon to be added.

 ### Public API Documentation [3.ii]

-`rcutils` has embedded API documentation and it is generated using doxygen and is [hosted](TODO) along side the feature documentation.
-There is documentation for all of the public API, and new additions to the public API require documentation before being added.
+`rcutils` does not cover a public API documentation.
+Soon to be added.

 ### License [3.iii]